lmparppei/BeatPlugins/README.md

 This is a collection of open source plugins for [Beat](http://kapitan.fi/beat/).

-To install plugins, open Beat and navigate to *Tools → Manage Plugins...*.
+To install plugins, open Beat and navigate to *Tools → Plugin Library...* (*Manage Plugins* in older versions).
 You can download official plugins right from the app.
 To install custom ones or create your own, click on the folder icon to open the plugin folder.

 If you write your own plugin, feel free to submit it either through pull request or e-mail.
+Sometimes, some of the stuff documented here might only work in the latest development build.

 Official plugins in this repository are released under **MIT License**.

 ---

 #  Beat Plugin API

-Plugins are written in JavaScript and Beat provides a simple API to interact with the app.
+Plugins are written in JavaScript.
+Beat provides a simple API to interact with the app.

 A plugin can be either a single file (`Plugin.beatPlugin`) or a folder containing script file by the same name (ie. `Plugin.beatPlugin/Plugin.beatPlugin`.
-In the folder model, plugins can access supporting asset files.
+In the folder model, plugins can access supporting asset files, such as HTML templates.

-If anybody ever writes a plugin, *please, please, please* be nice to people and test your code thoroughly before deploying it.
-Loss of work hurts a lot, and it might be completely possible to crash the whole app with plugin code.
-I'm doing my best to stay backwards-compatible.

 The included sample plugin demonstrates basic logic behind plugins.